andy03kr/vncdesktop/README.md

 On another computer, run vncviewer vncproxy.home.lan:"Your ID"

-If a VNC server is installed on a Windows computer, the "Mode" will be "service mode" and the password specified during installation.
+If a VNC server is installed on a Windows computer, the "Mode" is set to "service mode" and the password specified during installation.

-If a VNC server not installed on a Windows computer, the "Mode" will be "app mode" and the password will be defined in "Your Password :".
+If a VNC server not installed on a Windows computer, the "Mode" will be set to "app mode" and the password will be defined in "Your Password :".

 ### Build